 - How does one identify which card belongs to which vehicle?

-- How is a customer PIN number assigned?
+- How is a customer Personal Identification Number (PIN)/Driver ID assigned?

 - What if a GSA Fleet vehicle breaks down and a tow is needed?

-- Is it possible to use a vendor that does not accept the WEX Fleet card?
+- Is it possible to use a vendor that does not accept the Wright Express (WEX) Fleet card?

 - Who is the contact if problems occur fueling using my card?

-- How can a customer obtain maintenance using my GSA Fleet WEX card?
+- How can a customer obtain maintenance using the GSA Fleet WEX card?